Cockley Cley: Geography

 According to the 2021 census, Cockley Cley has a population of 239 people which shows a slight increase from the 232 people recorded in the 2011 census.

 The River Gadder rises close to Cockley Cley.

 All Saints' Church

-Cockley Cley's parish church is one of Norfolk's 124 existing Anglo-Saxon round-tower churches, and thus dates from the Thirteen Century.
-All Saints' is located on Swaffham Road and has been Grade II listed since 1960.
+Cockley Cley's Church of England parish church is one of Norfolk's 124 existing round-tower churches but the church tower largely collapsed on 29 August 1991 and has not been re-built.
+All Saints' is located on Swaffham Road and has been Grade II* listed since 1960.
+The church was restored in 1866–88 by diocesan architect Richard Phipson.
+The north arcade is 14th century, and it has been copied for the south arcade.

-The churchtower collapsed on 29 August 1991 and has not been re-built with much of the remaining building dating from a restoration and rebuilding in the Victorian era under the architect, Richard Phipson.

 Governance

 Cockley Cley is part of the electoral ward of Bedingfield for local elections and is part of the district of Breckland.

 The village's national constituency is South West Norfolk which has been represented by Labour's Terry Jermy since 2024.